-is responsible for advising the Board and management with respect to potential risks to PVH's reputation and our role as a socially responsible organization.
+The Corporate Responsibility Committee is responsible for advising the Board and management with respect to potential risks to PVH's reputation and our role as a socially responsible organization.
 As part of this role, the Corporate Responsibility Committee:

-- monitors human rights, work conditions and environmental programs administered by our global CR compliance teams, mainly with respect to the operations of suppliers and factories in our supply chain; - monitors significant events and activities in the industry generally, such as our participation in the Accord on Fire and Building Safety in Bangladesh, a binding commitment of over 200 brand owners and retailers to remediate safety issues in garment factories in Bangladesh undertaken in the wake of the Rana Plaza
+- monitors human rights, work conditions, and environmental programs administered by our Global Compliance teams, mainly with respect to the operations of suppliers and factories in our supply chain; and - monitors significant events and activities in the industry generally, such as our participation in the Accord on Fire and Building Safety in Bangladesh, a binding commitment of over 200 brand owners and retailers to remediate safety issues in garment factories in Bangladesh in the wake of the Rana Plaza disaster.